 Methodology - Healthy Hunger Relief

-Healthy Hunger Relief partners will receive support from PHA to implement a comprehensive nutrition ranking system, developed by an expert panel led by RWJF’s Healthy Eating Research, over the next two years.
-In addition, PHA will provide technical assistance to help partners understand the nutritional quality of their inventory and make strategic decisions within and across food categories to improve nutritional quality, enhancing food equity for the communities they serve.
-This support includes the recently developed Healthy Hunger Relief Index, an internal survey and personalized progress report to help food banks make lasting health-focused organizational change.
+Healthy Hunger Relief partners received support from Partnership for a Healthier America to implement a comprehensive nutrition ranking system, developed by an expert panel led by Robert Wood Johnson Foundation’s Healthy Eating Research.
+In addition, Partnership for a Healthier America provided technical assistance to help partners understand the nutritional quality of their inventory and make strategic decisions within and across food categories to improve nutritional quality, enhancing food equity for the communities they served.
+This support included the Healthy Hunger Relief Index, an internal survey and personalized progress report to help food banks make lasting health-focused organizational change.

 Methodology - Veggies Early & Often

-To assess progress on Nurture Life and Good Feeding commitments, verifiers reviewed product ingredient lists and nutrition facts panels to ensure products available provided vegetable servings and limits on saturated fat, added sugars and salt.
+To assess progress on commitments, verifiers reviewed product ingredient lists and nutrition facts panels to ensure products available provided vegetable servings and limits on saturated fat, added sugars and salt.
 Parent education campaign materials, websites, videos, and social media posts were reviewed for accuracy and consistency with the Veggies Early & Often Initiative goals.